Enigma machine: Rotors

-Each rotor can be set to one of 26 possible starting positions when placed in an Enigma machine.
+Each rotor can be set to one of 26 starting positions when placed in an Enigma machine.
 After insertion, a rotor can be turned to the correct position by hand, using the grooved finger-wheel which protrudes from the internal Enigma cover when closed.
 In order for the operator to know the rotor's position, each has an alphabet tyre (or letter ring) attached to the outside of the rotor disc, with 26 characters (typically letters); one of these is visible through the window for that slot in the cover, thus indicating the rotational position of the rotor.
 In early models, the alphabet ring was fixed to the rotor disc.
 A later improvement was the ability to adjust the alphabet ring relative to the rotor disc.
 The position of the ring was known as the Ringstellung ("ring setting"), and that setting was a part of the initial setup needed prior to an operating session.
-In modern terms it was a part of the initialization vector.
+In modern terms it was a part of the initialisation vector.

 Each rotor contains one or more notches that control rotor stepping.
 In the military variants, the notches are located on the alphabet ring.

 The Army and Air Force Enigmas were used with several rotors, initially three.
 On 15 December 1938, this changed to five, from which three were chosen for a given session.
-Rotors were marked with Roman numerals to distinguish them: I, II, III, IV and V, all with single notches located at different points on the alphabet ring.
+Rotors were marked with Roman numerals to distinguish them: I, II, III, IV and V, all with single turnover notches located at different points on the alphabet ring.
 This variation was probably intended as a security measure, but ultimately allowed the Polish Clock Method and British Banburismus attacks.